faustoFF/laravel-contextify/README.md

 ## Configuration

-_Optionally_, if you want to send log/exception notifications you should configure `LOGGABLE_MAIL_ADDRESSES` and `LOGGABLE_TELEGRAM_CHAT_ID` environment variables.
+If you want to send log/exception notifications you should configure `LOGGABLE_MAIL_ADDRESSES` and `LOGGABLE_TELEGRAM_CHAT_ID` environment variables.
 Also, you should now that any of notifications will be queued.
 You can configure `LOGGABLE_MAIL_QUEUE` and `LOGGABLE_TELEGRAM_QUEUE` environment variables to override default queues.

 ## Usage